-This is the interface for the Central Processing Unit (CPU), and supports Pentium, Core i3, Core i5, and Core i7 models compatible with the Intel 1151 Socket and Skylake or Kaby Lake-S architecture.
+This is the interface for the Central Processing Unit (CPU), and supports Pentium, Core i3, Core i5, Core i7, and some Xeon models compatible with the Intel 1151 Socket and Skylake or Kaby Lake-S architecture.

 2. Intel Z270 PCH (Southbridge)